lucthienphong1120/BITB-Phishing/README.md

 # Usage

-Each folder has a `script.js` file which contains parameters you can change:
+Each folder has a `script.js` file in line 1-10 have some parameters you can change:

 `loadTITLE` - The title display when loading (e.g. Sign in) `TITLE` - The title that shows up for the page (e.g. Sign in to your account now)